RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-08-30-CentOS7-Wireguard-PiHole.md

   listening port: 90210
   ```

-If things look different than this, we might need to make sure our Wireguard install didn't go haywire or that we didn't make any mistakes with the key generation process.
+If things look very different than this, we might need to make sure our Wireguard install didn't go haywire or that we didn't make any mistakes with the key generation process.
 If ```wg-quick up``` went without errors, we are likely good and can down the service for now:

 ```console
 [root@vps ~]# wg-quick down wg0